DanielBilxes/AirLight/README.md

 - **Name:** Carlos Muñoz
 - **Age:** 38
 - **Occupation:** Physical Education Teacher
 - **Background:** Works at a high school in Temuco.
-Responsible for outdoor physical activities with students.
-Needs to evaluate if conditions are safe before class.
+Organizes outdoor physical activities for students but often struggles to decide if the air is safe.
+Currently relies on scattered news and personal judgment, which leads to last-minute changes in plans.
-- **Goals:** Ensure students’ health, plan outdoor lessons only if conditions are safe, make quick decisions.
+- **Goals:** Ensure students’ health, plan outdoor lessons only if conditions are safe, avoid disruptions in schedules.
 - **Pains:** Lack of reliable info, concern about respiratory problems in students, sudden changes in air quality.
-- **Behaviors:** Checks the AirLight app before school and before each outdoor class.
-Uses the traffic-light system to decide activities.
+- **Behaviors (Before AirLight):** Prepares lessons without certainty about air conditions, checks local news or asks colleagues, and frequently cancels or moves activities at the last moment.

 ---